The Manifold Hypothesis for Gradient-Based Explanations: Experimental Results

 \subsection{Experimental Setup}

 Given a dataset obtained with the generative or reconstructive approach, we first train a neural network to minimize the test error.
-To the resulting prediction function we then apply explanation algorithms and evaluate how the feature attributions relate to the data manifold.
-The core idea is to show that (1) the part of an attribution that lies in tangent space is structured and explanatory, whereas the part that lies orthogonal to the tangent space is not; (2) among different feature attributions for the same image, attributions that have a larger fraction in tangent space are more structured and explanatory.
+To the resulting prediction function, we then apply explanation algorithms and evaluate how the feature attributions relate to the data manifold.
+The core idea is to show that (1) the part of an attribution that lies in tangent space is perceptually-aligned, whereas the part that lies orthogonal to the tangent space is not; (2) among different feature attributions for the same image, attributions that have a larger fraction in tangent space are more perceptually-aligned.

 \paragraph{Datasets.}

 We evaluate the hypothesis on six datasets.
 This includes (i)~MNIST32 and (ii)~MNIST256, two variants of the MNIST dataset \citep{lecun1998gradient} with 10 classes, 60000 grayscale training images and 10000 grayscale test images of size $32\times32$ and $256\times256$, respectively.
 The MNIST32 dataset was obtained from MNIST with the generative approach, using a $\beta$-TCVAE \citep{chen2018isolating}.
 It lies on a completely known 10-dimensional image manifold in a 1024-dimensional space.
 The (iii)~EMNIST128 dataset is a variant of the EMNIST dataset \citep{cohen2017emnist} that extends MNIST with handwritten letters and has over 60 classes.
 EMNIST128 and MNIST256 serves as examples of high-dimensional problems.
 The (iv)~CIFAR10 dataset was created from CIFAR10 \citep{krizhevsky2009learning} with the reconstructive approach, using a convolutional autoencoder with a latend dimension of $k=144$.
 We also evaluate the hypothesis on two high dimensional medical imaging datasets: (v)~X-ray Pneumonia~\citep{KERMANY20181122} and (vi)~Diabetic Retinopathy Detection (\href{https://www.kaggle.com/c/diabetic-retinopathy-detection}{https://www.kaggle.com/c/diabetic-retinopathy-detection}).
 These two datasets have been used before to study the properties of post-hoc explanation methods \citep{rajaraman2019visualizing,app10082908,AMYAR2020104037,arun2020assessing, chetoui2020explainable, van2020systematic}.
 Details on the creation of all datasets and the trained models are in appendix \ref{apx:experiments}.